jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-29-high-temperature-corrosion.md

 ![](../../../attachments/engr-743-001-damage-and-fracture/./stress_corrosion_identifier_210423_133155_EST.png)

-7. [Passivation]:= oxidation layer formed to prevent chemical reaction, whether created or not by chemical.
+7. [Passivation](passivation.md):= oxidation layer formed to prevent chemical reaction, whether created or not by chemical.
-1. Fails locally by #brittle-fracture.
+1. Fails locally by brittle-fracture.
 2. All depends at what length-scale of reference.

 ![](../../../attachments/engr-743-001-damage-and-fracture/./stress_corrosion_identifier_continued_210423_133343_EST.png)